How To Add Charm To An Antique Oak Bookcase

 With a pop of red and dark wax, it's so easy to add personality to a plain antique oak bookcase.
 The farmhouse charm was added with inexpensive fabric from the dollar store and I'll show you how I did it.

-Last year three antique pieces of furniture landed on my doorstep from a local business who was moving.
+Last year three antique pieces of furniture landed on my doorstep from a local business that was moving.
 Yay lucky me!
 This bookcase is the last of those pieces to receive a makeover and because this one is staying with me, I painted it my favorite color.

 Antique Oak Bookcase With Farmhouse Charm